oliveirabalsa/api-node-typescript/README.md

-## Api node with TypeORM and Postgress
+## Api node with TypeORM and PostgreSQL

 ## How to use: